Riebart/scorecard/README.md

 ```bash
 docker build -t scorecard . && docker run --rm scorecard tar -cf - htmlcov | tar -xvf -
 ```

-## TODO

-- Permit fetching scores for multiple teams in a single request
-  - Optimizes costs by reducing the number of API Gateway and lambda invocations, and amortizing overhead of lambda functions across more fetches.
-- Use Python threading to optimize the time spent fetching S3 objects for many flags and teams in a single invocation
-  - Optimizes for reducing Lambda runtime and improves repsonsiveness.